 When you smoke, you inhale the smoke into your lungs.
 Once any toxic chemical enters the body in any way, it can travel to other parts of the body, through blood or tissue.

-To understand how smoke can hurt your eyes, however, it helps to know a little about the structure of the eye itself.
+To understand how smoke can hurt your eye health, however, it helps to know a little about the structure of the eye itself.
 You might think that the only part of your eye that would be exposed to smoke would be the very outer part, the cornea.

 But the eye is made of tissue and fluid, and constantly absorbs oxygen and nutrients from your tears as you blink.
 If there is pollution in the air, pollen you are allergic to, or smoke – from a cigarette or from a fire – it affects your eyes.
 The more you smoke, the more your eyes are exposed to the pollutants.